harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

     > $OutDir/gag/edited/annotation_methods.strcmt.txt
   done
 ```
-#### Final run of tbl2asn
+### Second run of tbl2asn
-Following correction of the GAG .tbl file, tbl2asn was re-run to provide the final genbank submission file.
+Following correction of the GAG .tbl file, tbl2asn was re-run.

 The options -l paired-ends -a r10k inform how to handle runs of Ns in the sequence, these options show that paired-ends have been used to estimate gaps and that runs of N's longer than 10 bp should be labelled as gaps.
 ```bash